-So how strong is our immune system?
+So how good is our immune system?
 A simple rule of thumb!
 Do you succumb readily to infections like colds, sore throats, coughs, etc; do you seem to catch anything and everything that is 'doing the rounds'?
-If so your immune system could do with some attention.
-If not, we still have to ensure that your immune system is not being compromised, often by our own behaviour!
+If you do your immune system probably needs some attention.
+If not, then your immune system is probably doing it's job.

 1. Do not smoke.

-Let us begin with the negatives.
 Our lungs are designed to breath fresh air.
-Smokers are known to get more colds, and other respiratory complaints than non-smokers and this is a clear indication that smoking plays a role in compromising our immune system.
+The body needs oxygen to protect itself.
+Smokers are known to get more colds, and other respiratory complaints than non-smokers - a clear indication that smoking plays a role in compromising our immune system.

-Being dehydrated is important to our general health.
-Dehydration contributes towards a susceptibility to bacteria and viruses; it can cause headaches, hinder digestion and physical performance, reduce mental focus and mood, and reduce the functioning of the heart and kidneys, and make us more susceptible to going down with illness.
+Being adequately hydrated is important to our general health.
+Dehydration contributes to a susceptibility to bacteria and viruses; it can cause headaches, hinder digestion and physical performance, reduce mental focus and mood, and reduce the functioning of the heart and kidneys, and make us more susceptible to illness.

-In line with this, the over-consumption of alcohol should be avoided, and should be consumed only in moderation.
+In line with this, the over-consumption of alcohol should be avoided; it can actually dehydrate the body, and should be consumed only in moderation.

-Yet most pharmaceutical drugs are taken by mouth and passed straight to the digestive track.
-These drugs are all toxic, in some way.
-And antibiotic drugs are perhaps the worst of all - because they are designed to kill bacteria, and so are known to compromise the microbiome of the stomach.
-In recent years there is evidence to suggest that even diseases previously thought to be unrelated to the stomach and the digestive system might actually be caused by drug damage, including both dementia and Parkinson's disease.
+Even conventional medicine is now beginning to realise the importance of a healthy digestive tract to the health of our whole body, and to our immune system.
+Most pharmaceutical drugs are taken by mouth and so pass straight into the digestive track.
+These drugs are all toxic, in some way, but antibiotic drugs are perhaps the worst of all.
+They are designed to kill bacteria, and so are known to compromise the important gut microbiome.
+In recent years there is increasing evidence to suggest that even diseases previously thought to be unrelated to the stomach and the digestive system might actually be caused by drug damage, including both Dementia and Parkinson's disease.

-Yet many other pharmaceutical drugs and vaccines can, and do interfere with the functioning of the immune system, many being associated with the epidemic levels of auto-immune disease we are now experiencing.
+Yet many other pharmaceutical drugs and vaccines can, and do interfere with the functioning of the immune system, many of which are now being associated with the epidemic levels of auto-immune disease we are now experiencing.

-And, of course, there are also pharmaceutical drugs, immunosuppressant drugs, that are designed, quite intentionally, to compromise the immune system.
+And, of course, there are also pharmaceutical drugs, immunosuppressant drugs, that are designed, quite intentionally, to compromise our immune system.